MayukhSobo/Conv4RNN/README.md

 - I need to further work on the time based splitting feature
 - Create a low RAM consuming data iterator which doesn't load the complete data but loads only the smaller batch
+- Implement a PyTorch version for the same code.